Walkthroughs / Manor Lords / Best Build Order in Manor Lords

 Best Build Order in Manor Lords

-Beginner Early-Game Building Order
+Best Early-Game Building Order for Beginners

 Ask for help in the comments below!